-Alzheimer's robs the memory of a person living with dementia.
+Alzheimer's patients often forget how to perform normal tasks like taking a shower.
 For this reason alone - we must lend them our brain.

 Alzheimer's Reading Room